Climate and Average Weather Year Round in Louisville Kentucky, United States

 The average hourly wind speed in Louisville experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 6.8 months, from October 21 to May 16, with average wind speeds of more than 6.9 miles per hour.
-The windiest day of the year is February 25, with an average hourly wind speed of 8.9 miles per hour.
+The windiest month of the year in Louisville is March, with an average hourly wind speed of 8.7 miles per hour.

 The calmer time of year lasts for 5.2 months, from May 16 to October 21.
-The calmest day of the year is July 31, with an average hourly wind speed of 5.0 miles per hour.
+The calmest month of the year in Louisville is July, with an average hourly wind speed of 5.2 miles per hour.